 Upon importing the first csv into its table, it emerged that some messages still contained invalid characters, which caused the import process to fail.
-It was thus necessary to remove invalid characters and unnecessary fields from the csv files.
+It was thus necessary to remove the invalid characters from the csv files.
 This was done through the 'sed' and 'awk' utilities launched from a Linux Shell.